 Miami’s culinary scene has seen a recent resurgence in notable openings.
 Reservations at these hotspots, both old and new, are highly coveted by locals and travelers alike.

 Spanish restaurants abound in the Magic City, yet few offer exclusively Basque cuisine.
-The onsite indoor-outdoor restaurant at Rubell Museum situated amidst a lush garden is posh yet delightfully whimsical.
-Miami’s elite occupy the suede armchairs and emerald banquettes that line the dining room against the backdrop of a brightly-colored mural by Allison Zuckerman.
+The onsite indoor-outdoor restaurant at Rubell Museum amidst a lush garden is posh yet delightfully whimsical.
+Miami’s elite occupies the suede armchairs and emerald banquettes that line the dining room against the backdrop of a brightly-colored mural by Allison Zuckerman.
 Be sure to order one of the various prime cuts of meat, as Leku is the only restaurant in Miami with a double wood-fired Josper grill.

 You’ve likely tried New American fare, but not quite like this avant-garde South Beach site by Top Chef winner Jeremy Ford.
 The seasonal dishes are intentionally and artfully executed.
 Opt for the eight-course chef’s tasting menu to enjoy an array of curated classics; regardless, the cacio e pepe cheesy puffs are not to be missed.

 Doubling as a swim club by day and restaurant and lounge by night, Strawberry Moon is the onsite watering hole at The Goodtime Hotel, the lively boutique South Beach hotel by Pharrell and Dave Grutman of Groot Hospitality.
-Craft cocktails and Mediterranean dishes such as Turkish pizzas, kebabs, mezzes, and more, are served among a pastel oasis of pink wicker furniture, pinstriped cushioned dining booths, and marble tiled floors that draw inspiration from mid-century Caribbean and Central American resort towns during their hey-days.
+Craft cocktails and Mediterranean dishes such as Turkish pizzas, kebabs, mezzes, and more, are served among a pastel oasis of pink wicker furniture, pinstriped cushioned dining booths, and marble-tiled floors that draw inspiration from mid-century Caribbean and Central American resort towns during their hey-days.

 Other articles you may like: